Vocational Nursing Application Information

 INFORMATION YOU SHOULD KNOW ABOUT LICENSURE

 Applicants must be able to answer “No” to the following questions in order to use the online application.
 All other applicants may download a complete application packet.
-Review of applicants with eligibility issues can take three (3) to six (6) months to complete.
+A review of applicants with eligibility issues can take three (3) to six (6) months to complete.

 For any criminal offense, including those pending appeal, have you: